 Not All Smartphone Lenses Are Created Equal

 I’ve always been a bit of a minimalist and have stayed away from using external lenses entirely when shooting stills or video with my iPhone.
-To be honest, my experiences with the few lenses I’ve had have been disappointing.
+To be honest, my experiences with many add-on lenses have been disappointing.
 At best they haven’t given me anything that I couldn’t manage better without, and at worst they have turned out to be cheap gimmicks with terrible optical performance.

 There are so many companies out there right now that have recognised the opportunity to sell smartphone photographic accessories to budget conscious enthusiasts, and seem to have no actual interest or regard for photography.
 They just want your money.
 Please don’t give it to them.

 Save your money, spend more on something you will absolutely love.
 The Moondog Labs anamorphic lens is an investment that will pay off every time you shoot.
 I recommend picking up the filter holder and ND filters while you’re at it.
 If you’re a bit confused about ND filters for iPhone video, what they are and why you need them, I’ve covered the basics in my article Everything You Need To Know About ND Filters For iPhone Video.

 The Magic of Anamorphic 'CinemaScope'